sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-20-improving-language-support-in-2019.md

 - ✅ Go using https://github.com/sourcegraph/lang-go
 - 📝 Swift using https://github.com/apple/sourcekit-lsp

-For each language, build a Sourcegraph extension that communicates with the language server, aiming to check boxes in the test plan.
+For each language, patch the language server as needed and build a Sourcegraph extension that communicates with it and satisfies the test plan below.

 ### Test plan

 Manually open each link to verify that the language server is working.
 In rough order of increasing difficulty:

 - [ ] Link to ANY working {hover,definition,references}
-- [ ] Link to 3 working {hover,definnition,references}, each in a different popular repo (e.g. for Go https://github.com/search?q=stars%3A%3E0+language%3Ago&type=Repositories)
+- [ ] Link to 3 working {hover,definition,references}, each in a different popular repo (e.g. for Go https://github.com/search?q=stars%3A%3E0+language%3Ago&type=Repositories)
 - [ ] Initialization time on popular repos is <10s
 - [ ] After initialization on popular repos, most response times are <3s
-- [ ] Monorepo support (inintialization time and response time scale sublinearly with repo size)
+- [ ] Monorepo support (initialization time and response time scale sublinearly with repo size)
 - [ ] Cross-repo code intelligence on popular repos

 ### Release plan